dendibakh/perf-book/chapters/18-Appendix/Appendix-B.md

 ## If Conversion {.unnumbered .unlisted}

-The LLVM Loop Vectorizer is able to “flatten” the IF statement in the code and generate a single stream of instructions.
+The LLVM Loop Vectorizer can “flatten” the IF statement in the code and generate a single stream of instructions.
 The Vectorizer supports any control flow in the innermost loop.
 The innermost loop may contain complex nesting of IFs, ELSEs, and even GOTOs.

 ```cpp
 int foo(int *A, int *B, int n) {